-- The minimum size of a doctoral candidacy committee is five examiners.
-The maximum size is seven examiners. - The ex officio members of the committee are the supervisor(s) and the supervisory committee members. - There must be two arm's length examiners. - At least half or more of the examiners must hold a doctoral degree or higher. - At least half of the examiners must fulfill the criteria of University of Alberta examiner (see above)
+- The size of a doctoral candidacy committee is five examiners. - The supervisory committee consists of 3 members. - The ex officio members of the committee are the supervisor(s) and the supervisory committee members. - There must be a combination of two university examiners or one university examiner and one special knowledge examiner. - At least half or more of the examiners must hold a doctoral degree or higher. - At least half of the examiners must fulfill the criteria of University of Alberta examiner (see above)

-The authority for the appointment of doctoral candidacy examining committees rests with the department.
+The authority for the appointment of doctoral candidacy examining committee rests with the department.